thewebforge/oxyprops-lite/readme.md

 **License URI:** https://opensource.org/licenses/MIT

 ## Purpose ##
 OxyProps Lite is a WordPress plugin that integrates [Open Props](https://open-props.style), a library of 350+ CSS Variables, into you wordpress site.
-It can be used directly in your code, or with any site builder that accepts css varaibles as elements property values.
+It can be used with any site builder that accepts css variables as elements property values, or directly in your code.

 It is free and Open Source.
 Browse the source on [GitHub](https://github.com/thewebforge/oxyprops-lite)